- Direct Loans

-Direct Stafford Loans There are two types of Direct Stafford Loans: Subsidized and Unsubsidized.
+Direct Loans There are two types of Direct Loans: Subsidized and Unsubsidized.
 You do not have to start repaying the principal of either type of loan until six months after you are out of school (or after you stop attending at least half-time).
 Read more about Direct Stafford Loans at the Department of Education website.

 Under Department of Education, there is also a provision for a Direct Consolidation Loan Program.
 This program provides borrowers who have multiple types of loans the opportunity to combine those loans for repayment purposes.
 Since this program is designed to provide a repayment option, it is not detailed here.

 When you compare the costs of attending different schools, you should compare the amounts you may have to borrow.
 If your academic program will take more than one year to complete, try to project the total amount of debt you will have to assume to complete the entire program.
 Then consider whether you'll be able to repay that debt based on typical starting salaries for the job you're likely to get after you finish school.
 Each school can help you make projections about total debt and repayment amounts.
 You can also get information about starting salaries from the school or from library reference books.
 The Financial Aid Information Page offers a variety of financial aid calculators.

 Direct PLUS Loans are available to parents who do not have an adverse credit history.
 These loans are not based on financial need.
 Parents may borrow through this program to obtain money for the cost of college for their dependent children.
 These loans carry an interest rate that varies annually.

 The origination and insurance fees are the same as for the Direct Stafford Loan.
 The first payment of interest and principal for Direct PLUS borrowers is due 60 days after the loan is fully disbursed and ends no later than 10 years after repayment begins, excluding periods of deferment and forbearance.